List of cults of personality: Albania

 The long-time ruler of Communist Albania, Enver Hoxha, had what the OECD called "an overwhelming cult of personality and an ultra-centralized, authoritarian form of decision-making".
 Hoxha was widely portrayed as a genius who commented on virtually all facets of life from culture to economics to military matters.
 Statues of him were erected in cities.
 Textbooks were required to include quotations of his about their particular subjects.
 The ruling party of the time, the Party of Labour of Albania, granted him honorific titles such as Supreme Comrade, Sole Force and Great Teacher.
 When Hoxha died in 1985, Ramiz Alia took power.
 Robert D. McFadden of The New York Times wrote that Alia's policies of liberalization were "too little, too late", and the country descended into civil war.
 Alia served one year in prison for corruption, but the anarchy prevented further charges from being filed against the former Communist regime.

+Algeria

+Following the 1965 coup d'état that brought him to power, Houari Boumediene became the focus of an enduring state-sponsored cult of personality, though generally less elaborate than those of several contemporary Arab leaders.
+The Algerian government portrayed Boumediene as the principal architect of the "Corrective Revolution" (التصحيح الثوري), emphasizing his leadership in state-building, socialist economic planning, agrarian reform, the nationalization of hydrocarbons, and Algeria's prominent role in the Non-Aligned Movement.

+His portrait was displayed in government buildings, schools, and public institutions, while state media, educational materials, and official commemorations presented him as the embodiment of the ideals of the Algerian Revolution and national sovereignty.
+Annual celebrations of the 19 June coup further reinforced his central position in the state's historical narrative.
+Algiers' main airport is also named after him.

+Boumediene's legacy has continued to receive official recognition long after his death in 1978.
+Algerian authorities have regularly organized commemorative ceremonies marking the anniversaries of his birth, death, and accession to power.
+This official rehabilitation has also been reflected in the erection of public monuments, including the recent unveiling of a statue in his honor, underscoring the enduring place Boumediene occupies in Algeria's official historical memory.